anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 - Wide range of grammatical analysis tools and models
 - A fast, robust annotator for arbitrary texts, widely used in production
 - Supports multiple human languages
-- APIs available for many programming languages such as Python and R
+- APIs available for many programming languages (e.g. Python and R)

 <br>